kailash-manasarovar/statement/docs/timeline/2024/october.md

 - I arrange to meet Inma and her friend Blanca, and the woman who can help me, Paloma, who works for the Spanish foreign office, or similar, in London.
 - We meet in the cafe of an upscale shopping centre in a posh area in the North of Madrid, close to the M30, around 1pm on Sunday 20th October.
 - Paloma has flown in from London.
-- I'm so grateful to Inma, Blanca, and Paloma and truly relieved that finally someone is going to help me.
+- I'm so grateful to Inma, Blanca, and Paloma, and I'm truly relieved that finally someone is going to help me.
 - Inma, Blanca, and her adopted Russian son arrive together.
 - Paloma arrives a little later.
 - There is a lot of talk about how secure Paloma's phone is, how it will pick up any sort of hacking interference and shutdown the whole network in the building.